Storage setup

 }

-- Access Key ID and Secret Access Key: paste the values from the IAM user.
+• Access Key ID and Secret Access Key: the values from the IAM user.

-- Click Test connection.
-VOD Manager will try a tiny write, read, and cleanup check so you know the key can use the bucket.
+• Click Test connection.
+VOD Manager runs a tiny write, read, and cleanup check so you know the key can use the bucket.

 Common issues

-- Access denied on PutObject: the policy is missing s3:PutObject, or one of the bucket ARNs does not match your real bucket name.
+The policy is missing s3:PutObject, or one of the bucket ARNs doesn't match your real bucket name.

-- InvalidAccessKeyId: the access key may have a typo, or you may have pasted the IAM user's username and password instead of the access keys.
+The access key may have a typo, or you may have pasted the IAM user's username/password instead of the access keys.

 S3 Standard in us-east-1 is about $0.023 per GB each month, or about $2.30 for 100 GB.
-That is only the storage price.
-Downloads to the internet are commonly about $0.09 per GB after the monthly free allowance.
+Storage is the cheap part.
+Downloads to the internet commonly run ~$0.09 per GB after the monthly free allowance.

 If your archive is mostly a backup, S3 can be reasonable.
-If you regularly pull full VODs back down for editing, compare it with Cloudflare R2 before you commit.
-R2's no-egress model can be easier to predict for heavy editors.
+If you regularly pull full VODs back down for editing, compare with Cloudflare R2 first — R2's no-egress model is easier to predict for heavy editors.

 Save VODs to your existing AWS account

-Connect the bucket once, then let VOD Manager save new Twitch streams there automatically.
+Connect the bucket once, then let VOD Manager save new Twitch streams there automatically after Twitch finishes processing them.